A ghost story for Christmas…

 ‘Yeah,’ I said, ‘like a priest.’

 The FTW was the last job of the week.
-The canvas was a biker, a friend of a friend of my father’s.
+The canvass was a biker, a friend of a friend of my father’s.
 He wanted the initials in parchment script around a skull in a flying hat and goggles.
 I did it like a zombie First World War flying ace, with a rotted, billowing scarf and a barb wire no-man’s land beneath an angry sky peppered with biplanes as the background.
 Good backgrounds are everything.
 We went for black and grey with the odd red highlight and it turned out lush.
 I’d wear that, only everyone’d think it stood for ‘For The Win’ so you’d have to spell it out: Fuck The World.
-Fashions change so fast, you see, and in my business it pays to look ahead, though the customers never do.
+Fashions change so fast, you see, and in my business, it pays to look ahead, though the customers never do.

 However you cut it up, though, it wasn’t a full week’s work, but then there’s always too much or not enough.
 The little stuff doesn’t take too long, and I can never bring myself to charge for the whole hour if I don’t use it.
-I’d done a ‘Mum and Dad’ and a Kanji straight off the wall, and the cartoon was tiny and had been drawn by the canvas.
+I’d done a ‘Mum and Dad’ and a Kanji straight off the wall, and the cartoon was tiny and had been drawn by the canvass.
 ‘Thus does the artist prostitute himself under capitalism,’ my father had remarked.
 He wouldn’t have said that if it had been Sandy the Squirrel in a bikini.

 The cover-up would carry us.
 That took six hours, which was worth three hundred sheets.
 The other stuff came in at about a ton-eighty, and the biker paid me in speed.